-Bread is the most widely consumed food in the world and has been a staple food since the earliest years of human history.
-There’s evidence from 30,000 years ago in Europe that early man used starch extracts, possibly sourced from the roots of cattails and/or ferns, to make flatbread.
-And even now in the twenty-first century, many people know that there is nothing quite like the scent of fresh bread, especially when walking into a bakery first thing in the morning.
+Bread is the most widely consumed food in the world and has been a staple since the beginning of human history.
+There’s evidence from 30,000 years ago in Europe that humans used starch extracts, possibly sourced from the roots of cattails and/or ferns, to make flatbread.
+And even now in the 21st century, many people know that there is nothing quite like the scent of fresh bread, especially when walking into a bakery first thing in the morning.

-It was around 10,000 B.C. that Neolithic man developed agriculture and then used the grains he’d grown and cultivated for making his bread.
-Later in the development of civilizations and after improvements in breadmaking, the Ancient Egyptians used yeast as a leavening agent as early as 4,000 B.C.
+It was around 10,000 BCE that Neolithic culture developed agriculture and then used the grains they cultivated for making bread.
+Ancient Egyptians used yeast as a leavening agent as early as 4,000 BCE.
 The Greeks picked up breadmaking from the Egyptians, and soon the practice spread across Europe.

 Along with the wheat used to make it, bread was considered more important than meat in the diet among the ancient Romans.
 The color of bread consumed also indicated one’s social standing.
-Generally, the darker the breads eaten, the lower the social standing of those eating it was.
+Generally, the darker the bread eaten, the lower the social standing of those eating it.

 A French bread made with butter and eggs, brioche is extremely light in texture and has a subtle sweetness in its flavor.
 Brioche crust is soft, appearing to have a golden-yellow shade.
 This gorgeous golden color can be attributed to the egg that is brushed on top of the dough before the bread is placed in an oven to bake.
-Brioche bread is a perfect bread choice, especially when making delicious treats like French toast.
-If you’ve never tasted this type of bread before, there is no better time than right now to grab a loaf of soft, slightly sweet brioche.
+Brioche is a perfect choice, especially when making delicious treats like French toast.

 “Ciabatta” is the Italian word for “slipper.”
-This Italian-invented bread is made from a few basic ingredients, which include water, salt, yeast, and wheat flour.
-Depending on where in Italy you are eating ciabatta bread, its crust and even its texture can vary.
-However, the main ingredients in making ciabatta bread are the exact same in every loaf.
-Ciabatta is perfect for use in making paninis and sandwiches, as well as many other dishes, and has a chewy crust and soft interior.
+This bread is made from a few basic ingredients, which include water, salt, yeast, and wheat flour.
+Depending on where in Italy you are eating ciabatta, its crust and even its texture can vary.
+However, the main ingredients are the exact same in every loaf.
+Ciabatta is perfect for making paninis and sandwiches, as well as many other dishes, and has a chewy crust and soft interior.

 With its rich, hearty flavor, multigrain bread usually uses grains such as oats, barley, flax, and millet, as well as others.
-The use of these different ingredients makes multigrain bread an extremely healthy and delicious bread choice.
+The use of the different ingredients makes multigrain bread a healthy and delicious bread choice.
 Multigrain bread is perfect for use in morning toast, sandwiches, or to dip in dressings or vegetable oil that has been sprinkled with herbs.